 8) Sleep Your Way To More Muscle Gains.

-Sleep is important for muscle gains since most muscle growth occurs during sleep.
+Sleep is important for muscle gain since most muscle growth occurs during sleep.
 Bananas contain a molecule called tryptophan which has been shown to facilitate better quality sleep.
-Therefore adding foods such as banana to your diet can improve sleep and help you build more muscle.
+Therefore adding foods such as bananas to your diet can improve sleep and help you build more muscle.

 So what’s the big deal about tryptophan?
 How does it help you build muscle?

-Firstly, tryptophan is an amino acid, and these serve as the raw materials for making protein and building muscle (much like the bricks to a house).
+Firstly, tryptophan is an amino acid, and it serves as the raw material for making protein and building muscle (much like the bricks of a house).